 “I like the Under Armour Igniter II because they’re light and I don’t feel them on my face.
 I see through the lenses really well.
 They’re comfortable, and don’t mess with my depth perception.
 There are times when they are definitely needed, since a fly ball in the sun can quickly get lost in the glare.” – Kevin Russo, NY Yankees

 Under Armour makes good sunglasses.
 They look good, feel good, and most are very good quality.
-Their baseball sunglasses models are: Core, Clutch, Igniter, Zone II and Reign was released this spring 2013.
+Their baseball sunglasses models are: Core, Clutch, Igniter, Zone II and Reign was released spring 2013.
 Under Armour also makes Thief sunglasses, which are flip sunglasses (These are what I like to use during day games).

 Multiflection is a coating on the lenses that repels water, smudges and scratches.
 ArmourSight lenses are a wrap-around style that gives 20% more peripheral vision.
 Also, these lenses are supposedly 10X stronger than ordinary polycarbonate lenses.
 The players I know who use these sunglasses would probably agree with that claim.